-2020 Health Plans include:
+2021 Health Plans include:

-- UnitedHealthcare® Senior Care Options (HMO D-SNP)
+UnitedHealthcare® Senior Care Options (HMO D-SNP) H2226-001-000

-*For specifics on geographical areas served by each plan, reference the Frequently Asked Questions underneath the 2020 Plans section.
+*For specifics on geographical areas served by each plan, reference the 2021 Plan Resource Materials section.

 Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.

 Point of Service (HMO-POS) plans include all the features of HMO plans plus the ability to go outside the contracted network for certain health care services - typically at a higher cost.
-POS plans do not require referrals for specialty care.
+Some POS plans do not require referrals for specialty care.

 UnitedHealthcare Medicare Advantage Special Needs Plans (SNPs) combine the hospital and doctor coverage of Medicare Parts A and B with Part D prescription drug coverage, plus additional features and benefits designed to meet the unique needs of identified Medicare consumer populations.